Skip to Content

 Insulation Material

-1. Down- This lightweight material compresses very well, making it ideal for ultralight travel.
+Down insulation is lightweight.
+It compresses very well, making it ideal for ultralight travel.
 For example, my summer quilt measures 6” by 8” when compressed and weighs only 1 pound.
 Down is also pretty durable.
 A good down sleeping bag will last you many years if you take care of it.
 Down comes in two varieties: Goose and duck.

 For more info, check out my down vs synthetic insulation pros and cons list.

-Unfortunately, ultralight sleeping bags are pretty expensive.
+Unfortunately, ultralight bags are pretty expensive.
 Your sleeping bag is one of the more expensive pieces of travel gear that you’ll carry.
 Warm weather bags start around $120.
 20 degree bags start around $200.
 Quality cold weather bags start around $300.

 Ultralight Sleeping Pad for Travel

 This is the final piece of your ultralight camping setup.
-When it comes to choosing a sleeping pad, you have 2 options:
+When it comes to choosing a sleeping pad, you have 2 options: inflatable and foam

 The other thing to consider when choosing an ultralight sleeping pad is the R-value.
 This is a measure of the warmth of the pad.
 Sleeping pads with a higher R-value keep you warmer.
+For summer camping, an R-value of 1 is fine.
+For cooler weather, you’ll want a pad with an R-value of 3 or higher.

 To help you decide, check out my guide Inflatable vs Foam Sleeping Pad: My Pros and Cons List.

-Tip: If you decide to use a foam pad, consider waiting until you reach your destination to purchase it.
+I prefer a foam pad for travel even though it takes up more space.
+If you decide to use a foam pad, consider waiting until you reach your destination to purchase it.
 This reduces the bulk of your pack considerably.
 Foam pads cost around the same everywhere (around $10-$15) and are pretty easily available in most decent sized cities.

 Additional Ultralight Camping Gear to Pack for Travel